Josefinekihlstrom/LauraDay/README.md

 11. To run the project type in the following command in your terminal:
     - ``` python3 manage.py runserver ```
 12. When the site is running you can access the admin panel by adding ``` /admin ``` to the end of the url.
+13. Make sure to sign up to the [Stripe](https://stripe.com/), [AWS S3 Bucket](https://aws.amazon.com/s3/) and
+[Gmail](https://gmail.com/) services that where allso used for this project.

+The information on how to clone a repository came from [GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

 ## Deployment
 1.